jboss-set/aphrodite/README.md

 ##### Cache configuration
 Aphrodite supports **[conditional-requests](https://developer.github.com/v3/#conditional-requests)** by using OkHttp to provide a pluggable connector through HttpConnector.

-In order to use the HTTP response cache, you need to define the cache attributes through system properties:
+In order to use the HTTP response cache, you need to define the cache attributes through system properties (or system environment variables):

 * cacheDir: cache directory
 * cacheName: cache name